 Bluehost has most of the features that would make the task of running a website easier for anyone— whether veteran or amateur.
 Not a lot of web hosts can say that.

-Like Bluehost, Fastcomet has a cPanel user interface.
+Like most of the big hosts as HostGator or BlueHost, Fastcomet has a cPanel user interface.
 This ensures that most users won’t find themselves lost on their backend.
 If you choose to host your website with Fastcomet’s servers, you’ll get 450+ one-click installations, 20+ framework development tools and step by step instructions on creating your website.
 Additionally, if you choose to move your domain over to Fastcomet, it is absolutely free (free site migration.
 Bluehost charges $149.99 for this, but more on that later), and what’s more, you get one year of domain registration free of charge.
 Fastcomet also offers a wild array of developer tools for website owners who have the desire and knowledge of using them.
 Symphony, WP-CLI, bash, Drush, Laravel, and Genesis are just some of the developer tools that Fastcomet offers.
 A free SSL certificate, an SEO suite, a free chat client, and $75 worth of ad money ensures that new subscribers have very little to ask for.